survet02/devLog/README.md

   <img src="https://github.com/survet02/devLog/blob/main/images/round.png" width="100">
 </p>

 The selected images are displayed in the history panel.
 Newly generated images are surrounded by a golden rectangle.
-Non-selected images are replaced by new images from celebA.
+Non-selected images are replaced by new images from CelebA.

 6. Click on this icon to select the final image that you are happy with :